Accordion in music: Use in classical music

+During the 1960s, the American Accordionists Association (AAA) commissioned the Italian American composer Nicolas Flagello to compose an Introduction and Scherzo (1964) for solo accordion.
+After noting that, "some composers think they are above writing for the accordion" Flagello was eager to create a work which would demonstrate "the virtuosity of the instrument just as all other music has been written for all the other instruments in the past."
+He assured the association that he was eager to write his "best music" for the young instrument and completed an "athletic" composition which he described as, "a very difficult piece."
+His work is divided into two sections: a brooding Introduction (Quasi Largo, ma andante) consisting of thirty-seven measures followed by a waltz-like Scherzo (Allegro, ma incominicando lento) consisting of ninety-eight measures in the key of E minor and 6/8 meter.
+It has been described as a well crafted composition which is characterized by an, "unrelenting violent, melodramatic, bombastic nature and dissonant but standard extended terian harmonies."
+During the 1960s it became a standard in the repertoire of many aspiring accordion virtuosos enrolled in regional competitions sponsored by the AAA.

 Free-bass accordion in classical music

 Despite efforts by accordion performers and organizations to present the accordion as a serious instrument to the classical music world, the much-coveted breakthrough into the mainstream of serious musical circles did not take place until after leading accordionists more or less abandoned the stradella-bass accordion (an instrument limited to only bass and pre-set chord buttons on the left-hand manual) and embraced the free-bass accordion (an instrument which could play single pitches on the left-hand manual with a range of three octaves or more, similar to the right-hand manual).
 Composers found the free-bass accordion much more attractive and easier to write for as it liberated the instrument from a limited range of bass notes (only a major seventh, C to B) and the pre-set chord buttons.

 Despite being invented as early as 1912, the instrument did not really become popular until the mid-20th century, when it was "discovered" by classical accordionists.
 The Danish accordionist Mogens Ellegaard, regarded by many as the father of the avant-garde accordion movement, described his introduction to the new accordion:

 "When I started, there was absolutely no accordion culture.
 Unless, you define accordion culture as 'oom-pah-pah,' or the Cuckoo Waltz—that sort of thing.
 The free-bass accordion didn't exist—it was entirely unknown when I was a child.
 At that time the accordion world was living in splendid isolation.
 No contact at all with the outside musical world.

 He said they heard shows with "Frosini, Deiro repertoire or folkloristic music."
 However, he found it was not possible to get a good education on accordion, as accordionists were not accepted at major music schools.
 The best soloists could hope for was playing at nightclubs on weekends.